Skip to main content

 This sequence of events leaves employers in a precarious position.
 Without clear EEOC guidance, they must now assess whether their wellness program incentives are truly voluntary on a case-by-case basis, considering the totality of the circumstances.
 This analysis must weigh the size of the incentive against the potential for it to be seen as coercive by employees.

-The current environment necessitates a conservative approach, one that prioritizes the foundational ADA principle of protecting employees from being compelled to disclose information.
+The current environment necessitates a conservative approach, one that prioritizes the foundational ADA principle of protecting employees from being compelled to disclose personal health information.
 The focus shifts from adhering to a specific percentage to embodying the spirit of the law, ensuring genuine, unpressured employee choice.

 References